[toc]In terms of coat length, German Shepherd dogs come in three varieties:

 When summer approaches, the short and plush coat GSDs blow up their thicker undercoat and replace it with a thinner coat to help cool down their body temperature.
 As the falls roll in, they dump their summer undercoat and grow back the thick undercoat.

 While it is true that the short-haired and plush-haired GSDs appear to shed more as the hair they lose is more visible when you mop your floor.
 In reality, the long-haired GSDs shed as much.

 Because of the long hairs, the hairs that are shed tend to get matted and stuck together.
 But when you brush them, you’ll see a lot of hair fall out.

 It’s recommended to brush them twice weekly, especially during hot summer months to keep your GSD’s coat stay healthy and tangle-free.
 During summer, your GSD could be wearing three layers: a topcoat, undercoat, and dead fur.
 Removing these dead fur will help them be more comfortable and relaxed.

-Further reading: the best brushes for German shepherds.
+Further reading: Best Brush for German shepherds Review.